MauriceDroll/LLM_Scene_Docker/README.md

 ## Start Hardware Interface on Robot

 1. Switch to user group _Administrator_ on smartHMI
-2. Activate project "ros2_driver" on smartHMI
+2. Activate project "ros2_driver" on smartHMI (if not already active)
     - Open project management window <font size="1"> (blue WorkVisual icon (gear with robot in it) on smartHMI) </font>
     - Select "ros2_driver" in _Verfügbare Projekte_ &rarr; _Entpinnen_
     - _Aktivieren_ &rarr; -> _Ja_